Adler Diplomat: The body

 The Diplomat initially, in 1934, took over the body from the previous year's Adler Standard 6.
 However, the Standard Six had received an all new body for its final year of production, and for keen eyed observers the final year's Standard Six was differentiated from the first year's Diplomat by redesigned fender aprons.
 The chassis which had been a defining feature of the 1933 Standard 6 had been of an underslung design whereby the axles emerged directly above the principal chassis members: this allowed for a lower centre of gravity and a lower-bodied car than the overslung chassis, with axles mounted directly below the chassis, which had left the earlier Standard Six looking unfashionably high-bodied in the early 1930s.

 The four-door "Limousine" (sedan/Saloon) came with an all-steel body from Ambi-Budd, the country's largest specialist steel body producer, based in the Spandau district of Berlin.
 A longer wheel base six light "Pullman-Limousine" with six seats was also offered, its body probably also from Ambi-Budd.
 There were in addition two cabriolet-bodied cars offered.

-For 1935 the Diplomat received new bodywork which now featured a bulging (and more streamlined) front grill and more shapely wings over the wheels.
+For 1935 the Diplomat received new bodywork which now featured a bulging (and more streamlined) front grille and more shapely wings over the wheels.
 The six-light limousine still had a relatively vertical rear, but the other cars now had a far more streamlined tail section than the 1934 Diplomats.
 By 1938 the "Limousine" and "Cabriolet"-bodied Diplomats could also be purchased with bodies from Karmann of Osnabrück: these closely resembled the style and character of the Ambi-Budd-bodied cars.
 The 1935 upgrade left the car with longer overhangs, notably at the back, which increased the car's length by 150 mm.
 However, the 3200 mm and 3350 mm wheelbase, respectively for four-seater and six-seater cars, was not changed in 1935.